The Peoples Mass

 "Brother James" - James "Jumbo" Woodward: drums

-Fred Foster died suddenly in 1965, having drowned after getting tangled in a line while stealing lobster pots.
-He was not replaced
+Frank Warnes died suddenly in 1965, having drowned after getting tangled in a line while stealing lobster pots.
+He was not replaced.

-The following recording is of the band rehearsing, possibly in The Rainbow Coffee Bar↗ in Seaton Carew, where James Woodward had an arrangement with the owners, Ken and Marjorie Tyzak.
+The following recordings are of the band rehearsing, possibly in The Rainbow Coffee Bar↗ in Seaton Carew, where James Woodward had an arrangement with the owners, Ken and Marjorie Tyzak.
+It was a frequent joke amongst musicians in the area that this arrangement was the only reason Woodward was allowed to stay in the band, as he had the reputation of being "the second worst drummer in County Durham."

 Interview with George Brallisford, c1964